-Prior to visiting Greys’Land, we ask that you complete our online Adoption Application form.
+If you are interested in adoption, we ask that, prior to visiting Greys'Land, you complete our online Adoption Application form.
 This form does not obligate you to anything.
-Its purpose is to provide us with information so that, if you do decide to adopt, we can better assist you in choosing the Greyhound that best fits your lifestyle.
+Its purpose is to provide us with information so that we can better assist you in choosing the Greyhound that best fits your lifestyle.

 THE AAGA FIRE - OUT OF THE ASHES

 As many of you are aware, AAGA sustained a devastating fire on March 5, 2014, that destroyed more than 80% of the organization's property.
 Luckily, no Greyhounds were lost or injured.
 From Greyhound racetracks and farms to Greyhound adoption groups and adopters everywhere – the response to that event was more than we could ever have expected.
 And for that AAGA will be forever Greytful!

 Now, a year later, AAGA has risen "out of the ashes" with a brand new beautiful adoption facility, Greys'Land.
 You can check out our Facebook page for pictures and updates.